samrudha01codespace/BOLO_2.0/README.md

-**EduLife - Your Personal English Learning Companion**
+**Bolo - Your Personal English Learning Companion**

-Welcome to EduLife!
+Welcome to Bolo!
 Your ultimate app for enhancing your English speaking skills with real-time grammar correction and instant feedback.
 Below you'll find everything you need to know to get started with EduLife.

 **App Screenshots:**